rubiin/ultimate-nest/README.md

 `Note`: Env files are kept in env folder.
 The config validation allows 4 environment ['dev', 'prod', 'test','stage'].
 The env file name should be of format .env.[environment]
 Ex. (.env.dev).
 The env to use should be provided while running any script as NODE_ENV=dev yarn dev

-Start local Postgres server and run `NODE_ENV=dev yarn orm migration:up` to apply migrations
+Start local Postgres server and run `npx cross-env NODE_ENV=dev make migrate` to apply migrations

-Now you can start the application witt `NODE_ENV=dev yarn start`.
+Now you can start the application witt `npx cross-env NODE_ENV=dev yarn start`.

-Note: If you are using windows, `SET NODE_ENV=dev yarn start` or install cross-env or use `cross-env NODE_ENV=dev yarn start`

 ---